 Conversion is an intentional interference with the property of another person with the intention to deprive the owner of the property.
 This includes situations when someone uses the property of another and damages or destroys it.
+During an act of conversion, taking the property may be lawful, while keeping the property and/or returning the property in a damaged state is unlawful.

 According to CACI 2100 the plaintiff must be able to prove the following elements to establish the claim.

 The plaintiff generally must establish an actual interference with his ownership or right to possess property to prove the conversion.
-In addition to actual interference the plaintiff must also show that the interference was substantial, which can be proved by showing an intention or purpose to keep the owner from taking possession of the property or to convert the goods and to exercise ownership over them.
+In addition to actual interference the plaintiff must also show that the interference was substantial, which can prove by showing an intention or purpose to keep the owner from taking possession of the property or to convert the goods and to exercise ownership over them.

 The difference between a cause of action for conversion and for trespass against personal property turns on the degree of the defendant’s interference with the plaintiff’s rights in the property.